Is Reheating Cooked Chicken Dangerous?

 Remember: Reheated chicken meat must be consumed in one sitting!

-Can I Add Cold Chicken to Recipes and Reheat?
+Can I Add Cold Chicken to Recipes?

 Yes you can.
 I do it all the time.
 I'll often buy a ready-cooked chicken breast, or a pack of ready-cooked chicken and add it to the top of a pizza, or use it in chicken curry.